cjacker/opensource-toolchain-bouffalo-lab/README.md

 It will download toolchains / source packages from internet, may take one or more hours to build, be patient until it built.

+You can stop the building process at any time by 'Ctrl-C', it will continue buiding when re-run 'make'.

-After built successfully, firmwares and images will be generated in `output/images` dir.
-Note the m0 / d0 lowload and bl808-firmware is built with ".fw_header" (new firmware format).
+After built successfully, bl808 firmwares and sdcard image will be generated in `output/images` dir.
+Note the m0 / d0 lowload firmwares is built with ".fw_header" (new firmware format).

-If you don't want to build it yourself, you can download the prebuilt image directly from https://github.com/openbouffalo/buildroot_bouffalo/releases/.
+If you don't like to build it yourself, you can download the prebuilt image directly from https://github.com/openbouffalo/buildroot_bouffalo/releases/.
 There are two images currently : a minimal image 'bl808-linux-pine64_ox64_defconfig.tar.gz' and a more complete image : bl808-linux-pine64_ox64_full_defconfig.tar.gz.

 Inside the archive you will find the following files:
 - m0_lowload_bl808_m0.bin - This firmware runs on M0 and forwards interupts to the D0 for several peripherals